Women’s Day through the eyes of Volunteer Food Handlers

 Women’s Month should be a time for action, not just empty platitudes.
 It should prompt us to confront difficult issues, like the lack of recognition and value for care work performed by women.
 The experience of Volunteer Food Handlers in the National School Nutrition Programme (NSNP) highlights the issue of care work being undervalued and underpaid.

-Volunteer Food Handlers are not just the unseen ‘hands’ and ‘heart’ of the programme; they are essential players in creating a decolonised and socially just school food program.
+“We are not just the unseen ‘hands’ and ‘heart’ of the programme; we are essential players in creating a decolonised and socially just school food programme.”

-The firsthand perspectives of food handlers challenge public and institutional views that dismiss their work as low-skilled and of little value.
-To truly understand their fight for recognition, we must listen to their stories – stories that connect past struggles to present-day realities.
+The perspectives of the food handlers challenge the dismissive public and institutional view that their work is low-skilled and of little value.

-Over the past three years, a group of food handlers in Gauteng have used feminist safe spaces created by the Labour Research Service (LRS) to discuss their issues with the NSNP, promote food sovereignty in their communities, and organise for better working conditions.
+Over the past three years, a group of food handlers in Gauteng have used LRS feminist safe spaces to discuss their issues with the NSNP, promote food sovereignty in their communities, and organise for better working conditions.

 On Women’s Day, the food handlers reflected on their dual identities – as mothers, wives, and guardians in their private lives, and as workers in public spaces.
-They participate in a programme that requires them to be workers, yet they lack the recognition and identity of being workers.
+The food handlers shared stories and totems representing their personal heroes:

 Exploring identity: What does it mean to be a woman and a worker?